FuturesJS/FuturesJS/README.markdown

 FuturesJS
 =========

-FuturesJS is a JavaScript library which (when used as directed) simplifies handling Callbacks, Errbacks, Promises, Subscriptions, Joins, Synchronization of asynchronous data, and Eventually Consistent data.
+FuturesJS is a JavaScript library which (when used as directed) simplifies handling Callbacks, Errbacks, Promises, Subscriptions, Joins, Chains, Sequences, Asynchronous Method Queues, Synchronization of asynchronous data, and Eventually Consistent data.

 The long story: After watching the [Crockford lecture series](http://yuiblog.com/crockford) a few times some of the ideas started to sink in and I took a fresh new look at JavaScript.
 My immediate leap was to begin on [TriforceJS](http://github.com/coolaj86/triforce), but it was too much to bite off and chew all at once so I scrapped it temporarily and created Futures as a stepping-stone.